Data Models, Schema, and Instances

 In a data model, it is important to distinguish between the description of the database and the actual data stored in it.

-A schema is the overall description of the database.
-It defines the structure of data and is specified during database design.
-Schemas change infrequently and act as a blueprint for how data is organized.
-Each object in the schema—such as STUDENT or COURSE—is called a schema construct.
+A schema refers to the overall design or description of a database.
+It defines the database's structure, data types, relationships, and consistency constraints.
+Acts as a blueprint for how the data is organized.

 The DBMS is responsible for ensuring that each instance of the database conforms to the constraints and structure defined in the schema.
 This ensures that every state of the database is valid.